 As you are able, please remain standing as the sacred ministers make their way from the church.

-Acknowledgements This liturgy is in the tradition of the Book of Common Prayer (Canada, 1962), and is adapted from the Book of Alternative Services, The General Synod of the Anglican Church of Canada (1984), and from other sources as follows.
+ACKNOWLEDGEMENTS This liturgy is in the tradition of the Book of Common Prayer (Canada, 1962), and is adapted from the Book of Alternative Services, The General Synod of the Anglican Church of Canada (1984), and from other sources as follows.
 ‘The Prayers of the People’ are adapted from Sundays and Seasons, Augsburg Fortress, © 2025, used by permission.
 ‘Collect for Creation,’ is from a Creationtide resource of the Episcopal Church (USA).
+Readings from Holy Scripture are taken from the New Revised Standard Version Bible: Anglicised Edition, copyright © 1989, 1995 the Division of Christian Education of the National Council of the Churches of Christ (USA); used by permission.
 This liturgy is used at St. Jude’s Church by permission of the Bishop of Niagara.

-The flowers in the reredos are given to the Glory of God and in loving memory of Midge & Peter Downe, given by the family.
+The flowers on the right stand are given to the Glory of God in loving memory of Marion & John (Bud) Hamilton, from Richard & Pat Winter and family.

-The flowers on the stands are given to the Glory of God and in loving memory of Larry & Gerry Wilson, given by the family.
+The flowers on the left stand are given to the Glory of God in loving memory of Cameron Walsh, from Sylvia, Allan & Bryan.

 All are invited to make a gift to support